 Wat Phu is a World Heritage Site that is also one of the oldest temples in Laos.
 The ruins sit at the base of the Phu Kao Mountain amongst a green backdrop.
 While Buddhist, the influence of Hinduism can be seen with ancient relics from times long forgotten.

 Kong Lor Caves

 With one of the longest cave rivers in the world, you can explore the water on a boat and take a guided tour.
-The river tour allows you to see the caves impressive formations and witness the unique wildlife.
+The river tour allows you to see the cave’s impressive formations and witness the unique wildlife.

 Also called Si Phan Don, these islands are scattered on the Mekong River and remain the top point of interest for Laos.
 Pakse is the main city in the South, which is where many people head to first.
-But there are literally thousands of places that you could visit, though the main islands are Don Khong, Don Khon, and Don Det.
+There are literally thousands of places that you could visit, though the main islands are Don Khong, Don Khon, and Don Det.

 Kuang Si Waterfalls

 Beneath these absolutely stunning waterfalls are small pools where you can bathe in the fresh steam and stare in awe at the beauty of nature.
 With a 50-meter cascade, these falls remain the most beautiful in Laos.